Loma Vista Recordings

 Loma Vista Recordings is a record label founded by Tom Whalley, former chairman and CEO of Warner Bros.
 Records and Executive of A&R at Interscope Records.
 The label was initially a joint venture with Republic Records and is based in Beverly Hills and Brooklyn.

 In July 2014, the label announced it had changed strategic partners and was now part of Concord Music Group.

 Loma vista is a Spanish phrase that roughly translates to hill view in English.

-In February 2021, the label removed rock musician Marilyn Manson from their catalog distribution on allegations of abuse.